THE LONG STORY… (narration by Alisha)

 Holland graduated with his Master Degree in 2010 and with perfect timing to help do more for our business.
 Photography was officially busy for us and I really needed help before I became insane.
 So, Holland became a full time photographer too.
 It just so happens we tried our hand at fostering a dog one last time, and once again we ended up adding a new family member instead.
 We welcomed our 3rd deaf dog, a Boxer we named Dottie.
 Our house is officially full and over flowing with love from our 4 furry kids.
 We attend workshops and college classes monthly.
 I do believe I will be a student for life, always improving skills and learning new tricks.
 I am actively working towards earning the title Master Photographer from PPA.
 In 2012 earning 3 titles “Animal Photographer of the Year, in CA/ PPC“, “2012 Heidi M Starlite Award, CA/PPC” and the “2012 Digital Artist of the Year, San Diego PPSDC“.
 We were starting to really take off and along came a reminder about the importance of health, don’t worry all is well it was just a scare…which lead to thoughts about our future.

-After a lot of thought, Holland and I decided to move back to my hometown in WA State, where we met and it all began.
-We moved back to WA in January of 2013 and after a year of adventures in WA we were weeks away from purchasing our first home when our Boxer Charlie, the fur-kid who started our professional photography adventure, passed away from cancer on April 30th 2014.
+After a lot of thought, Holland and I decided to move back to my hometown in WA State in 2013, where we met and it all began.
+After a year of adventures in WA we were weeks away from purchasing our first home when our Boxer Charlie, the fur-kid who started our professional photography adventure, passed away from cancer on April 30th 2014.
 He missed being in our new home by just a few days, we were devastated, making the rest of the year the most difficult in our lives.
 We received keys to our new home in Kent WA and are enjoying being home owners.
-It is our residential-studio, 50/50 home and work space, with plenty of room in the yard for gardening and doggy shenanigans for our 3 dogs who are still with us.
-We look forward to continuing our photography in the Northwest and know there are amazing people and pets here too.
-We’ve already fallen in love with WA all over again.
+It is our residential-studio, 50/50 home and work space, with plenty of room in the yard for gardening, beekeeping and doggy shenanigans.